 Although adoption is very near and dear to my heart, I know that not everyone is called to adopt.
 I do believe though, that all Christians are called to love the fatherless.
 God describes Himself as a “Father to the fatherless” and a has a lot to say about how we should treat orphans and vulnerable children among us.
 We are told to care for, seek justice for, or defend the cause of the orphan.
+That includes kids in foster care.

 I knew that verses like James 1:27 tell us to look after orphans, so out of curiosity I looked up the word translated “orphan” to see what it meant.
 My handy concordance gave the definition “bereaved- comfortless, fatherless”.
 So this list is not specifically limited to kids that have lost both parents, but includes ideas for loving kids in foster care or similar situations.